Assistant or Associate Professor (WOT) in Radiology, Emergency and Trauma, Harborview Medical Center

 Successful completion of an ACGME-accredited residency, or foreign equivalent, in Diagnostic Radiology

-Fellowship training in Emergency Radiology or experience in Emergency Radiology
+Fellowship training in Emergency Radiology or at least 3 months of experience in Emergency Radiology

 Excellence in academic achievement as demonstrated by a record of scientific presentation and/or publications